pablitomillenios2000/usd-Trader/README.md

 ![Crypto](./docs/img/crypto.png)

-Please use the shell scripts available in the root folder to start, stop, and diagnose the server
+## Please use the shell scripts available in the root folder to start, stop, and diagnose the server

+Before running the server you sould create the

+binance-api.json

+file in the dist folder.
+In the private folder there are examples The API-Keys are mandatory and can be obtained on the crypto exchange

 [CSV Backtracking Data Downlaod](docs/CSV-DATA.md)